-“We have time enough, Remus - I’m twenty - I’ve - I’ve got so much
+“We have time enough, Remus - I’m twenty - I’ve - I’ve got so much time left.”

 Remembering one of the cold nights lying on their twin-size bed, his hand rubbing her stomach, him asking stupid questions, one question setting her heart on fire.